Wang Chenyang

-Wang Chenyang (born 8 January 2002) is a Chinese cross country skier.
+Wang Chenyang (born 8 January 2002) is a Chinese Para cross-country skier.
+He is a three-time Paralympian.

 Career

 He represented China at the 2018 Winter Paralympics.
 He again represented China at the 2022 Winter Paralympics and won a gold medal in the men's 12.5 kilometre event, and a silver medal in the 4 × 2.5 kilometre mixed relay.